RoukaVici/LibRoukaVici/README.md

 ```CS
 private delegate void DebugCallback(string message);
 ```

+### Silent (4)
+Silent mode tells the library not to output logging and error messages.

 # Executables
 RoukaVici comes bundled with a few test suites as well as an interactive command-line utililty.